jonram91/dsp/metis_prework_1.md

 Q1.
 Emoji

 What is your favorite emoji?
-(Check out this emoji cheat sheet.)

 :smiling_imp: